 - Check your credit

 Start with checking your credit report.
 If your credit score is below 640, then talk to an Oregon Community Credit Union (OCCU) loan officer whom may be able to help you find simple ways to improve your credit rating.
-Kevin Scaife, the Director of Real Estate Lending at OCCU, says if you have never established credit or if you’ve experienced a major life event that affects your financial picture, a loan officer can give you ideas on how to establish good credit.
+If you have never established credit or if you’ve experienced a major life event that affects your financial picture, a loan officer can give you ideas on how to establish good credit.
 If your credit score is in need of repair, there are often simple fixes, such as paying off collections and challenging duplicate reporting that will help bring up that score.
 If the member’s goal is to purchase a home, OCCU will work with them as long as needed to help achieve that.

 - Determine your budget